Fish locomotion: Anguilliform

 In the anguilliform group, containing some long, slender fish such as eels, there is little increase in the amplitude of the flexion wave as it passes along the body.

 Subcarangiform

 The subcarangiform group has a more marked increase in wave amplitude along the body with the vast majority of the work being done by the rear half of the fish.
 In general, the fish body is stiffer, making for higher speed but reduced maneuverability.
 Trout use sub-carangiform locomotion.

 Carangiform

 The carangiform group, named for the Carangidae, are stiffer and faster-moving than the previous groups.
 The vast majority of movement is concentrated in the very rear of the body and tail.
 Carangiform swimmers generally have rapidly oscillating tails.

 Thunniform

 The thunniform group contains high-speed long-distance swimmers, and is characteristic of tunas and is also found in several lamnid sharks.
 Here, virtually all the sideways movement is in the tail and the region connecting the main body to the tail (the peduncle).
 The tail itself tends to be large and crescent shaped.
-This form of swimming enables these fish to chase and catch prey more easily due to the increase in speed of swimming, as in the case of barracudas.